xuantiep/urbanwild_en/_plants/biophytum.md

     button_text: Bekijk de collectie
     button_link: /collection
 description_html: >-
   <p>Biophytum Sensitivum is also called the mini palm tree.
+'Sensitivum' refers
-'Sensitivum' refers to a very unique quality: the leaves are extremely sensitive and move at the slightest touch!
-Don't worry if the leaves start to wilt slightly in the evening – that's perfectly normal.
+  to a very unique quality: the leaves are extremely sensitive and move at the slightest touch!
+Don't worry if the leaves start to wilt slightly in the evening &ndash; that's perfectly normal.
 The plant is known in Eastern cultures for its medicinal properties.</p>
-origin: Brazilië
+origin: Brazil
 variants:
   - title: SENSITIVUM
     image: /uploads/20151013759-Biophytum 9cm.jpg
     description_html: >-
       <p>Biophytum Sensitivum is also called the mini palm tree.
+'Sensitivum'
-'Sensitivum' refers to a very unique quality: the leaves are extremely sensitive and move at the slightest touch!
+      refers to a very unique quality: the leaves are extremely sensitive and move at the slightest touch!
 Don't worry if the leaves start to wilt slightly in the evening – that's perfectly normal.
 The plant is known in Eastern cultures for its medicinal properties.</p>
 order: 1
 ---